2017 Sunny Side of the Doc Call for Projects now open!

 WHO IS IT FOR?

-The 2017 Sunny Side Call for Projects is open to producers, directors, digital creators, games & interactive designers with the ambition to join the international non-fiction market.
+The 2017 Sunny Side Call for Projects is open to all authors, producers, directors, digital creators, games & interactive designers with the ambition to join the international non-fiction market.

 We are looking for projects that combine quality, originality and innovation in the following 7 categories:

-- Science – for this specific call co-organized with EBU, please CLICK HERE to submit
+- Science: this specific call co-organized with EBU, please click here to submit your science project.

 - Arts & Culture – biopics, music, cinema, fine arts, cultural heritage programs and pop-culture… Organizers will also welcome projects developed with museums, tourist offices or for educational purposes.